 Note:

-N3uron has been tested on the following Linux distributions:
+N3uron 1.22 is compatible with the following Linux distributions:

-For other distros please contact your N3uron distributor or email info@n3uron.com
+For other distros please contact your N3uron distributor or email us at support@n3uron.com

 Minimum system requirements: